odunola499/f5-lora/README.md

 ```
 ### Notes
 - I set `alpha` to 32 and `rank` to 64 as default values as this showed the best performance in my tests, but these can be adjusted based on your requirements.
 - Do tinker with the LoRA target modules as well.
 Currently all Linear layers in the model are specified as target modules. check `modules/lora.py`.
-You may get much better results
+You may get much better results.
+- Much better performance with full parameter finetune but please try out different hyperparameters for LoRA.
+- When training, for convenience two different checkpoints types are saved.
+The folder `checkpoints`(by default) saved the ema weights in .safetensors.
+This makes it easy for direct inference with the sample code given. the `train_checkpoints/` folder saves the entire trainer state and can be used to resume a training run.

 ## Acknowledgments

 - Original F5-TTS implementation seen [here](https://github.com/SWivid/F5-TTS)
 - LoRA paper: [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685)
-- HuggingFace for dataset and model hosting infrastructure.
+- HuggingFace for their opensource framework.